CMU-CREATE-Lab/smell-pittsburgh-prediction/README.md

 ```

 # Visualization
-The web/ directory shows distribution of smell reports by zipcodes.
+The web/GeoHeatmap.html visualizes distribution of smell reports by zipcodes.